EPF-MDE/MMMDE4IN19-24-EPFBOOK-burdinat-theo/README.md

 # EPFBook - Your Own Social Network

-EPFBook is a web-based social networking platform created as a project for the Web Programming course with Node.js, Express and MongoDB.
+EPFBook is a web-based social networking platform created as a project for the MDE Web Programming course with Node.js, Express and MongoDB.

 ## Table of contents